deepaksorthiya/spring-boot-docker/README.md

 ./mvnw clean spring-boot:build-image -DskipTests
 ```

-OR for low image size
+OR for low image size and multi-stage build
+(Run from workspace where Dockerfile is located)

 ```bash
 docker build --progress=plain -t deepaksorthiya/spring-boot-docker .
 ```

-OR Build Using Local Jar Path
+OR Build Using Local Fat Jar In Path ``target/spring-boot-docker-0.0.1-SNAPSHOT.jar``

 ***you should be in jar file path to work build args***